Current Employment

 Book Chapters

 I. Gapp.
 2021.
 “An Arctic Impressionism?
 Anna Boberg and the Lofoten Islands.”
 In Mapping Impressionist Painting in Transnational Contexts, edited by Emily C. Burns and Alice Price.
-New York/London: Routledge.
-DOI: 10.4324/9781003044239
+New York/London: Routledge. doi: 10.4324/9781003044239

 I. Gapp.
 2019.
 “A Swedish Landscape?
 Nature and Identity in the Painting of Gustaf Fjæstad and Helmer Osslund.”
 In The North as Home: Proceedings from the Nordic Research Network 2017, edited by Stefan Drechsler, Beñat Elortza Larrea, Deniz Cem-Gülen and Heidi Synnove Djuve, 94-107.
 London: Norvik Press.